 - Take three Honors seminars while interning with an organization in London tailored to your interests and skills.
 Open to all UNC students meeting eligibility criteria.

 - Honors Semester in London without Internship

-- Take Honors Seminars satisfying your major and general education requirements at UNC’s Center for European Studies at Winston House in Central London.
+- Take Honors Seminars satisfying your major and general education requirements at UNC’s European Study Center (Winston House).
 Open to all UNC students meeting eligibility requirements.

 - Shuford Honors Semester in Entrepreneurship in London – available during spring term only

 All participants remain enrolled at UNC, earning graded Honors Carolina course credit for a full semester’s work.
 Courses count toward fulfillment of general education and major requirements.
-There are no prerequisites for any course.
+There are no prerequisites for any course with the exception of ECON 125 in order to be eligible for the Shuford track.
 Students on the internship track receive credit for the internship and take three academic courses in addition to the internship.

 - POLI 232H: Contemporary British Politics

 - HIST 229H: The History of London 43-1666 (Fall 2024)